 5(4)(g) of the Consumer Protection from Unfair Trading Regulations 2008

 A retailer must not give a misleading indication of the price of goods or services, for example by excluding compulsory additional charges in order to make a price look cheaper than it really is.

-1 of the Price Marking Order 2004 and Regulation
+1 and 4 of the Price Marking Order 2004 and Schedule

-When prices are given to consumers, VAT must be included on prices of goods always and on prices of services online or by phone.
-Prices given primarily to businesses do not have to include VAT.
+VAT must be included on prices of products (goods and services) intended for consumers.
+Prices intended primarily for business customers do not have to include VAT.

 14(1)(k) of the Value Added Tax Regulations 1995

 When a retailer gives you a VAT invoice for an amount over £100, it must show the amount of VAT charged.

 1 Paragraph 20 of the Consumer Protection from Unfair Trading Regulations 2008